jawah/charset_normalizer/README.md

 *\*\* : They are clearly using specific code for a specific encoding even if covering most of used one*<br> Did you got there because of the logs?
 See [https://charset-normalizer.readthedocs.io/en/latest/user/miscellaneous.html](https://charset-normalizer.readthedocs.io/en/latest/user/miscellaneous.html)

-## ⭐ Your support

-*Fork, test-it, star-it, submit your ideas!
-We do listen.*

 ## ⚡ Performance

 This package offer better performance than its counterpart Chardet.
 Here are some numbers.